 - cervical strain or sprain.

-Whiplash May Be the Most Common Injury Sustained in a Rear-End Collision
+Whiplash May Be the Most Common Injury Sustained in an Accident

 Due to the forces involved in the collision itself, upon impact, the momentum of the body thrusts the occupant forward before slamming the individual back into the seat.
 This extreme extension and flexion of the neck after a ‘whip-like’ motion can lead to a stretching or tearing of the tendons, ligaments, and muscle tissue in the cervical spine.
 According to the study, The effects of ligamentous injury in the human lower cervical spine, when a whiplash injury is sustained, these soft tissues can stretch three to five times their normal length.